0xSpaceShard/starknet-devnet/README.md

-                        predeployed; defaults to 1e+21 (wei) --seed SEED           Specify the seed for randomness of accounts to be predeployed
+                        predeployed; defaults to 1e+21 (wei) --seed SEED           Specify the seed for randomness of accounts to be predeployed --hide-predeployed-accounts
-  --start-time START_TIME
+                        Prevents from printing the predeployed accounts details --start-time START_TIME
                         Specify the start time of the genesis block in Unix time seconds